 We do not use testers but project group members who are not used to testing.
 You have to help them and make sure that they get the hang of it.

 Absolutely!
-By using Testersuite it is possible to trace which test step went wrong.
-This gives you insight and grip on your test process.
-Before, when I asked if they had tested it, the answer was: yes.
-But if I then asked what exactly they had tested and how, they would not know.
-Now everything is laid down in the steps and I can monitor it.
-That benefits the quality of the testing.
+By using Testersuite it is traceable in which test step something goes wrong.
+This gives you insight and control over your testing process.
+Before, if I asked if they had tested it, the answer was yes.
+But if I then asked what exactly they had tested and how, they no longer knew.
+Now everything is fixed in the steps and I can monitor it.
+That improves the quality of the testing.

-It is just very nice that the people who are in the process also test.
-Our link from Testersuite to Jira means that our software supplier is also immediately informed of the reports that our testers make.
+It's just really nice that the people who are in the process also test.
+Through our linking of Testersuite with Jira, our software vendor is also immediately aware of the reports that our testers make.
 This flow is great.
-Actually we have automated this whole process by linking Testersuite with Jira.
+Actually, we have automated this whole process by linking Testersuite with Jira.

 The consistent quality of the testing process is guaranteed because we have improved and professionalised it.
 Partly because of this, we were able to go live with the SPD, despite corona.